Canagold’s New Polaris project moves into next phase of environmental assessment

 In March 2023, the company kicked off the early engagement phases of the environmental assessment process with the submission of an initial project description (IPD).
 Canagold has since addressed the concerns raised by communities and governments and incorporated their feedback into the new project plan.
 This resulted in the decision to forgo the more complex process of on-site doré production in favor of producing a high-grade flotation concentrate.

-“This milestone underscores our commitment to responsible mining practices and our ongoing collaboration with the Taku River Tlingit First Nation, Indigenous groups in Alaska, stakeholders, and government regulators in both British Columbia and Alaska,” stated Canagold CEO Catalin Kilofliski in a news release.
+“This milestone underscores our commitment to responsible mining practices and our ongoing collaboration with the Taku River Tlingit First Nation, Indigenous groups in Alaska, stakeholders, and government regulators in both British Columbia and Alaska,” Canagold CEO Catalin Kilofliski said in a news release.

 During the process planning phase, the company said it will focus on developing comprehensive plans for the environmental assessment, including consultations with stakeholders and the public.